-- Gently pull the string out of the aileron servo 3. hole and tie it or tape it to the servo wire. - From the top of the wing remove the covering over the hole that is next to the center rib. - □ Pull the servo wire towards the center of the wing using the string inside the wing. - \Box When the servo plug exits the wing then tape the plug to the top of the wing.
+- 3. □ Gently pull the string out of the aileron servo hole and tie it or tape it to the servo wire. - ☐ From the bottom of the wing remove the covering over the hole that is next to the center rib. - □ Pull the servo wire towards the center of the wing using the string inside the wing. - ☐ When the servo plug exits the wing then tape the plug to the bottom of the wing.

-- Slide the servo into the servo hole in the wing 4. with the out put arm towards the aileron. - \Box Using the screws that come with your radio, mount the servo into the wing. - □ Repeat these steps for the other half of the wing, so that both servo extensions are exiting the holes in the center of the wing and the servos are installed in the wing.
+- 4. □ Slide the servo into the servo hole in the wing with the out put arm towards the aileron. - ☐ Using the screws that come with your radio, mount the servo into the wing. - □ Repeat these steps for the other half of the wing, so that both servo extensions are exiting the holes in the center of the wing and the servos are installed in the wing.